shohag-cse-knu/D365-FO-Budget-Report-DAX-BI/README.md

 # D365-FO-Budget-Report-DAX-BI
-D365 FO ERP Budget Data WIth DAX and BI

-### What this DAX demonstrates

-- Budget summary generation using ADDCOLUMNS + SUMMARIZE
-- Cross-table filtering using TREATAS
-- Code-wise aggregation of approved budget values
-- Filtering out zero-value budget IDs

-All objects are anonymized and shared for learning purposes only.
+Sample Power BI budget vs Expenditure report for Microsoft D365 Finance & Operations (FO) using standardized DAX measures and dimensional modeling.

-# 📊 # D365-FO-Budget-Report-DAX-BI
+# 📊 D365-FO-Budget-Report-DAX-BI

-This repository provides **anonymized sample DAX patterns** for building **budget summary and budget‑vs‑expenditure reports** in **Power BI**.
+This repository provides **anonymized sample DAX patterns** for building Budget ID wise  **Budget Vs Expenditure reports** in **Power BI**.

 The focus of this repository is **DAX design techniques and modeling patterns**.